hhjvi/sylvam-opacam/README.md

 Sylvam Opacam
 =============

-** Note: this is not completely finished and contains lots of minor bugs. **
+** Note: This is not completely finished and contains lots of minor bugs.
+Sorry for that.
+I'm a Junior Three student and I'm at school from Monday to Friday.
+Therefore I may not be able to fix those bugs in time.
+I'll try fixing some of them during weekends though.
+Thanks for understanding! :) **

+** Note: If you see a blackscreen after loading the page, refresh and there we go.
+I'll try fixing it soon. **

 The universe is not that peaceful.
 Different civilizations are always attacking each other, for they never know whether each other is friendly.